-With the Internet and social media reaching every nook and crannies of the world, cyberstalking is becoming more rampant and dangerous.
+With the Internet and social media reaching every nook and cranny of the world, cyberstalking is becoming more rampant and dangerous.
 Today, stalkers have grown more vicious, both in their intent and actions.

-This article will discuss the top 5 ways to deal with an online stalker and ensure your safety, both on the world wide web and the real world!
+This article will discuss 8 ways to deal with an online stalker and ensure your safety, both on the world wide web and in the real world!
 Read on!

-Cyberstalking can take many forms like identity theft, sending violent threats, stealing the victim's social media details, monitoring the victim's online movements with an intention to cause harm to them, and so on.
+Cyberstalking can take many forms identity theft, sending violent threats, stealing the victim's social media details, monitoring the victim's online movements with the intention to cause harm to them, and so on.

 More often than not, the preparator is someone known to the victim like an ex-partner, a colleague, or an acquaintance.
 But in the case of online stalking, the stalker can also be a total stranger.

-If you are sure that an online stalker is on your trail, here are the top five ways to deal with the stalker effectively.
+If you are sure that an online stalker is on your trail, here are eight ways to deal with the stalker effectively.

 The major aim of an online stalker is to capture your attention, build a relationship with you, and then cause you harm or distress.
 So, once you have recognized your stalker and given them an initial warning, it is best to end all forms of communication with them.